TransmodelEcosystem/EUDIT/wiki/use-cases/business-use-cases/buc-b-shop-and-price.md

 ### Main scenario

 - **TRAVEL BASKET management**
-1. The TRANSPORT CUSTOMER has selected and fulfilled a CUSTOMER OFFER PACKAGE (previous use case) : he adds it in his TRAVEL BASKET as a TRAVEL BASKET ELEMENT.
+1. The TRANSPORT CUSTOMER shall start this use case after having selected one or more candidate FARE PRODUCT(s) and their corresponding SALES OFFER PACKAGE(s); fulfilled at least one CUSTOMER OFFER PACKAGE in the previous use case. has selected and  (previous use case) : he adds it in his TRAVEL BASKET as a TRAVEL BASKET ELEMENT.
+XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
 2. The TRANSPORT CUSTOMER can modify one or many elements in the TRAVEL BASKET : he can modify the quantity, the invoice order, the VAT rate,
 3. The TRANSPORT CUSTOMER can delete one or many elements in the TRAVEL BASKET